 8. EC ability to institute complaints

 The EC can institute a complaint on its own when the circumstances indicate that it is appropriate to do so.
-For example, if someone behaves badly at an event and it is witnessed by multiple people, the organization’s interest in addressing the behavior may be greater than any one individual.
+For example, if someone behaves badly at an event and multiple people witness it, the organization’s interest in addressing the behavior may be greater than any one individual.

 Appendix 1: Ombudsperson and Anti-Harassment Policy Advisor